Linear Equation of a Line Worksheets

 Find the x-intercept and y-intercept of a line using the given equation. x-intercept is a point in the equation where the value of the y coordinate is zero and vice versa!

-These concise word problems require learners to find the equation of a line passing through the given point, that is either parallel or perpendicular to the given line.
+These concise word problems require 8th grade and high school learners to find the equation of a line passing through the given point, that is either parallel or perpendicular to the given line.